Ecksdee03/ethgaschecker-pytelegrambot/README.md

 ## Getting Started

-This bot is built with pyTelegramBotAPI - A simple, but extensible Python implementation for the [Telegram Bot API](https://core.telegram.org/bots/api).
+This bot is built with [pyTelegramBotAPI](https://github.com/eternnoir/pyTelegramBotAPI) - A simple, but extensible Python implementation for the [Telegram Bot API](https://core.telegram.org/bots/api).
+It is hosted on a replit web server using Flask.
 This API is tested with Python 3.6-3.10 and Pypy 3.

 Download using: